yannikmadeheim-del/pyFBS-nonlinear/docs/examples/frequency_based_substructuring.rst

 Dual disassembly
 ================

-The dual decoupling problem consists of finding the interface forces that suppress the influence of A on AB, thus isolating the uncoupled response of subsystem B.
+The dual decoupling problem consists of finding the interface forces that suppress the influence of A on AB, thus isolating the uncoupled response of subsystem B [5]_.
 Following the definition of decoupling, the equilibrium condition states that the interface forces that ensure the compatibility act in opposite direction on the assembled system AB.
 The decoupling can finally be formulated as a standard coupling procedure with a negative admittance for the system to be disassembled: